fyngyrz/NWS-Temperature/README.md

 ## What it Does

 Fetches the temperature (in Cº) from the NWS aviation ground conditions forecast.
-Then it converts that value to Fahrenheit \(See Below\) and prints it out.
+Then it converts that value to Fahrenheit \(See Below\) or another scale according to its `mode` setting, and prints the result out.

 ## Limits